satdichanh/ManichanhSatdichanh.org/README.md

 Postdoctoral Researcher, University of Hawaii at Manoa

 ### About me
 I am an ecologist and data scientist studying plant functional ecology and anthropogenic disturbance under climate change.
-I have more than 15 years of experience working with various types of national/international organizations and consulting firms with strong research professional, data analysis, project management, leadership, and critical thinking skills
+I have more than 15 years of experience working with various types of national/international organizations and consulting firms with strong research professional, data analysis, project management, leadership, and critical thinking skills.
+I believe that data-driven decision​ making can help organizations and businesses to be more efficient and have better predictions for their future directions!

 ### Technical Skills:
 R, SQL, QGIS, beginner Python